Listing Guides

 Polished chrome studio softbox on a green lacquered tripod illuminating an empty pedestal — the studio set, as a metaphor for the main-image discipline.

-The product should fill at least 85% of the frame.
-Most listings sit at 50–60% because the photographer leaves "safe margin" — that safe margin is exactly the space your competitor is using to look bigger on the SERP tile.
-Re-crop until you're at 85%, then check that the product is still cleanly cut out (no edge artefacts).
+Amazon's documented requirement is that the product occupies at least 85% of the image canvas.
+Most listings in practice sit at 50–65% because the photographer leaves "safe margin" — a habit imported from print catalogues where reproduction tolerances mattered.
+On Amazon, that safe margin is exactly the empty space your competitor is using to look physically bigger on the same SERP tile.
+Re-crop until the product fills 85%+ of the frame, then check three things:

 Hero-angle decisions

-2. Mis-scaled crop — the image is high-res, but the product fills only 40% of the frame.
-The competitor at 85% wins the click before quality matters.
+2. Mis-scaled crop.
+The image is 2500 × 2500 px and beautifully lit, but the product fills only 40% of the frame.
+The competitor at 85% fill wins the click before quality ever matters.

 Watch the full video